 In fiscal year 2010, approximately 26% of Ducommun's sales were for Boeing commercial and military aircraft programs, 8% of our sales were for United Technologies (Sikorsky Black Hawk helicopter) programs and 12% of our sales were for Raytheon military aircraft programs on a stand-alone basis.
-In addition, LaBarge depends heavily on a concentrated base of customers with its three largest customers accounting for 14.0% (Owens-Illinois, Inc.), 8.8% (American Superconductor) and 8.2% (Raytheon Company), respectively, of net sales in fiscal year 2010.
-On a pro forma basis, 2010 sales to Boeing, Raytheon, Owens-Illinois, United Technologies and American Superconductor were 15%, 10%, 6%, 6% and 4%, respectively.
+In addition, LaBarge depends heavily on a concentrated base of customers.
+On a pro forma basis, 2010 sales to Boeing, Raytheon, Owens-Illinois and United Technologies were 15%, 10%, 6% and 6%, respectively.
 Any significant change in production rates by these customers would have a material effect on our results of operations and cash flows.
-There is no guarantee that our current significant customers will continue to buy products from us at current levels, and that we will retain any or all of our existing customers or LaBarge's customers, following the Merger or that we will be able to form new relationships with customers upon the loss of one or more of our or LaBarge's existing customers.
+There is no guarantee that our current significant customers will continue to buy products from us at current levels, and that we will retain any or all of our existing customers or LaBarge's customers following the Merger, or that we will be able to form new relationships with customers upon the loss of one or more of our or LaBarge's existing customers.
 This risk may be further complicated by pricing pressures, intense competition prevalent in our industry and other factors.
 The loss of a significant customer could have a material adverse effect on us.